Sachin Pilot

-Pilot was previously a member of the Indian Parliament for the Ajmer in 2009 and Dausa constituencies of Rajasthan, becoming the youngest member of parliament when he was elected from the latter seat in 2004, aged 26.
+Pilot was born to late Congress leader Rajesh Pilot and Rama Pilot.
+He was previously a member of the Indian Parliament for Ajmer in 2009 and Dausa constituencies of Rajasthan, becoming the youngest member of parliament when he was elected from the latter seat in 2004, aged 26.
 He was unseated from the Lok Sabha during the 2014 election from Ajmer constituency.
-He served as the Minister of Corporate Affairs in the second Manmohan Singh Ministry.
+He served as the Minister of Corporate Affairs in the UPA-2 government tenure (2012–2014).